Annmixiu/MTANet/README.md

 ## Introduction

-The official implementation of "MMNET: Multi-band Multi-scale Network for Singing Melody Extraction from Polyphonic Music, whose manuscript is under submission for interspeech 2023.
+The official implementation of "MMNET: Multi-band Time-frequency attention Network (MTANet) for Singing Melody Extraction from Polyphonic Music, whose manuscript is under submission for interspeech 2023.

 We propose a more powerful singing melody extractor named multi-band multi-scale network (MMNet) for polyphonic music.
 Experimental results show that our proposed MMNet achieves promising performance compared with existing state-of-the-art methods, while keeping with a small number of network parameters.